pwnaccelerator/pwnaccelerator.github.io/_posts/2016-09-15-signal-part1.markdown

 }
 {% endhighlight %}

-The integer overflow at 4. will cause a negative value to be passed on to the HMAC function:
+The integer underflow at 4. will cause a negative value to be passed on to the HMAC function:

 {% highlight c++ %}